 Do you have ideas or questions?
 Call me at (330)495-8809 or email firstname.lastname@example.org.
 I have an independent spirit and appreciate alternative perspectives.
 I've offered a different perspective which has been critical of APA.
 While criticism is important, the time for lifting pitchforks, lighting torches and leading angry mobs to the gates of APA is over.
 We've already heard too many vague tirades, empty promises and narcissistic rants.
 We don't need more words; they have little value without supporting action.
 Now is the time to wipe the sweat from our brow, roll up our sleeves and get to work.
 I have a demonstrated history of advancing practical solutions that put members first.
 APA wasn't formed to advance APA.

 2016 (Dr. Finnerty was not a presidential candidate)In 2016 Dr. Finnerty was not nominated as one of the 5 candidates chosen to run for APA president-elect.
 However, some positive events happened.
 The VA finally changed their policy and allowed the hiring of some psychologists who didn't have APA-accredited internships if they were board certified.
 Dr. Finnerty wrote a letter critical of APA's non-coverage of this in the APA Monitor which was ultimately published in January, 2017.

 2013...
 What happened in 2013?

-Unfortunately, in 2013 the APA Council then passed this resolution.
-In February, 2014 it passed Health Service Psychology: Preparing Competent Practitioners
+Dr. Finnerty was not nominated to run for president in 2013.
+Unfortunately, in August, 2013 the APA Council passed this resolution despite Dr. Finnerty advocating against it.
+Then, in February, 2014 it passed Health Service Psychology: Preparing Competent Practitioners

-I stayed busy, however.
-I got a lousy paper cited in one of the APA Council Resolutions corrected (though I wanted a retraction).
-I wrote a National Psychologist article before the August COR meeting which was published just after.
-I also submitted a letter to the editor in the APA Monitor.
+Dr. Finnerty wrote a National Psychologist article before the August COR meeting which was published just after.
+He also had a letter to the editor published in the APA Monitor.